 Now in 2020, the Murphysburg National Register of Historic Places is roughly fifty-three-acre district.
 Whether you are a history buff getting your kicks on Route 66, or a connoisseur of architecture, you are sure to enjoy the Murphysburg Residential Historic District.

 Our history: In 1992, the City of Joplin designated Sergeant Avenue from Second Street to Fourth Street as the “Murphysburg Residential Historic District.”
 At the request of homeowners in the adjacent neighborhoods, the City of Joplin expanded the historic district in 2004.
 The historic district encompassed Sergeant Avenue from First Street to Seventh Street and Moffet Avenue from First Street to Fourth Street.

 Historic Murphysburg Preservation, Inc. was formed in 2005 for the purpose to implement charitable and educational activities that promote and stimulate historic awareness throughout the neighborhood.
 HMP, Inc. is a non-profit 501(c) (3) corporation governed by a volunteer board consisting of seven people.
 The organization is dedicated to the preservation of historic homes in Joplin’s only designated residential historic district.
 Past and present board members are personally and financially invested in historic preservation via historic home and business ownership.
-Their board members are involved in the City of Joplin Historic Preservation Commission, Missouri Preservation Board, Joplin History and Mineral Museum Board, Convention and Visitors Bureau Advisory Board and Ozark Gateway Association of Realtors.
-Many members have higher education ranging from theological to business and history degrees.
+Their board members are involved in the City of Joplin Historic Preservation Commission, Missouri Preservation Board, Joplin History & Mineral Museum Board, Convention and Visitors Bureau Advisory Board and Ozark Gateway Association of Realtors.